datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 `@instructions`
 A table called 'df' exists.
-Store a list in a variable called 'columns' that is a list of strings, giving the names of the columns in the table 'df', sorted in ascending order.
+Create a variable called 'columns' that contains a list of strings giving the names of the columns in the table 'df', sorted in ascending order.
 Print the value of the columns variable.

 `@hint`
 There should be three columns.